Researchers say successful change comes only in stages. How long it takes is an individual matter.

 The path from one stage to the next is rarely straightforward.
 Most people relapse at some point and recycle through certain stages, like a spiral (see illustration).
 One study found that smokers trying to quit cycled an average of three or four times through the "action" stage before they succeeded.
 When relapse occurs during the maintenance stage, you may find yourself back at the contemplation or preparation stage — or perhaps all the way back to precontemplation if the relapse was so demoralizing that you don't even want to think about changing.

 Relapse is common, perhaps even inevitable.
 Experts urge people not to be derailed by it but to think of it as an integral part of the change process.
 You learn something about yourself each time you relapse.
 For example, you may find that the strategy you adopted didn't fit into your life or suit your priorities.
-Next time, you can use what you learned, adjust, and be a little ahead of the game as you continue on the pathway to change.
+Next time, you can use what you learned, adjust, and be a little ahead of the game as you continue on the pathway to a healthy lifestyle change.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.